-Some trees will outlive not only you but also your house.
+Some trees will outlive not only you, but also your house.
 The oldest trees are massive, heavy monsters that can drop dead limbs or even tip over entirely.
-This is a major hazard to pedestrians, utilities, and your home.
+This is a major hazard to pedestrians, utilities, and a home.
 Look for dieback, a condition in which a tree or shrub begins to die from the tip of its leaves or roots backward.
 Also check for pockets of decay, fungal growth, or accumulating humus.
 The average cost for tree removal is $500 to $1,000, but that’s dwarfed by the potential consequences of inaction.

 Now is the time to open, clean, and inspect the windows.
 Make sure the caulking and weatherstripping held up through the winter.
 Pay close attention to the areas where different materials meet -- a tight seal is the most powerful weapon against uninvited moisture and air.
 When windows are in good shape, utility bills are lower year-round.

 The attic can be a litmus test for the overall health of a home.
 Roof problems and leaks will be evident there first.
 Insect damage is likely to start in the attic as well.
-Since snow hangs around longer than rain, a spring snow presents a great opportunity to gauge the roof's health.
-Snow or not, examine the attic for dampness or rot in both the wood and insulation to avoid costly interior damage.
+Since snow hangs around longer than rain, a spring snow presents a great opportunity to gauge a roof's health.
+Snow or not, examine the attic for dampness or rot in the wood and insulation to avoid costly interior damage.